veraszto/ranger-tech-tab-exercise/README.md

 This is an attempt of a replication from the Codility exercise proposed by RangerTech,

-hopefully it has met the logic complexity and is suitable and acceptable,
+hopefully, it has met the logic complexity, is suitable and acceptable,

 Thank you